Events, birthdays and anniversaries for 25 March

 1996: The European Union’s Veterinarian Committee banned the export of British beef and its by-products as a result of mad cow disease.

-2002: Halle Berry made Oscars history when she became the first black woman to win the Best Actress award.
+2002: Halle Berry made became the first black woman to win an Oscar – for Best Actress.

 2010: Sherlock, a Collie cross-breed, who lived to be Scotland’s oldest dog, died at the age of 21.

-Sarah Jessica Parker, actress, 49; Melanie Blatt, singer (All Saints), 39; Humphrey Burton CBE, writer and broadcaster, 83; Marcia Cross, actress, 52; Cathy Dennis, singer and songwriter, 45; Robert Fox, theatre, film and television producer, 62; Aretha Franklin, soul singer, 72; Paul Michael Glaser, actor 71; John Jeffrey, Scottish rugby player and broadcaster, 55; Sir Elton John, singer and songwriter, 67; Barry Kyle, theatre director, 67; Richard O’Brien, actor and writer (Rocky Horror Show), 72.
+Sarah Jessica Parker, actress, 50; Bonnie Bedelia, A actress, 67; Melanie Blatt, pop singer (All Saints), 40; Humphrey Burton CBE, writer and broadcaster, 84; Marcia Cross, actress (Desperate Housewives), 53; Cathy Dennis, singer and songwriter, 46; Robert Fox, theatre, film and television producer, 62; Aretha Franklin, soul singer, 73; Paul Michael Glaser, actor (Starsky and Hutch) 72; John Jeffrey, Scottish rugby player and broadcaster, 56; Sir Elton John CBE, singer and songwriter, 68; Barry Kyle, theatre director, 68; Alyson Michalka, actress and singer, 26; Richard O’Brien, actor and writer (Rocky Horror Show), 73.

-Deaths: 1902 Maj-Gen Sir Hector Macdonald, crofter’s son known as “Fighting Mac” for his war exploits; 1918 Claude Debussy, composer; 1937 John Drinkwater, poet and playwright; 2002 Kenneth Wolstenholme, football commentator.
+Deaths: 1902 Major-General Sir Hector Macdonald, crofter’s son who rose through ranks of Gordon Highlanders and became known as “Fighting Mac” for his war exploits; 1904 Frédéric Mistral, poet; 1918 Claude Debussy, composer; 1937 John Drinkwater, poet and playwright; 2002 Kenneth Wolstenholme, football commentator.